NixOS/rfcs/rfcs/0157-more-granular-control.md

 Not too sure about alternatives, let's discuss potential alternatives (if there are).

-If left unimplemented however, abstraction will keep growing and complexity will continue to add up.
+If left unimplemented however, abstraction will keep growing and complexity will continue to add up, and currently chosen low-level components will continue to become an inseparable part of the NixOS.

 # Prior art